-We use DoneDone projects and DoneDone workflows to execute projects and processes respectively.DoneDone project folders contain all the tasks necessary to complete each project.
+We use DoneDone projects and DoneDone workflows to execute projects and processes respectively.
+Whether you're a digital agency or specialists in audit & assurance services, you should create a custom workflow that reflects your team's unique process.
+DoneDone project folders contain all the tasks necessary to complete each project, all guided by your defined workflow.
 This is a great way to keep things organized.

 This is a foolproof way to make sure that your teams follow the processes outlined for the projects they are working on.

 For example, a Christmas marketing campaign project may be driven by a “campaign planning” process.
 That process may include steps like:

 The item “pass creative works along to the publisher” may not necessarily be an item to check off, but it should be an actionable step recognized in the project plan.

 Go over the types of projects and processes you will need for your company to run like a well-oiled machine.
 Then implement them into your project management software to provide direction to your staff.

-The main goal is to make sure that the key stakeholders get a clear picture of how smoothly projects and processes are running.
-High-level project managers need to be able to quickly identify inefficiencies and fix them.
+The main goal is to make sure that the key stakeholders get a clear picture of how smoothly projects and processes are running along with how your project team is performing against its project charter.

 As you take a closer look at your project management processes, you may find gaps in your existing talent.
 This could expose your projects to potential failure or inefficiency.